mjolnir-lang/mjolnir-language-reference/doc/docs/pages/variables.md

 File f = File("some/path.txt"); // 'f' is declared and initialized File g = f; // 'g' is declared and initialized, 'f' is uninitialized
 ```

+## Reassignment

+Reassignment is the same as assignment, except the destination object is destroyed before being
+assigned to.

+When reassigning an object with itself it nothing happens

+When reassigning an object with itself as part of an expression to be assigned, RVO
+operates by passing a reference to the source and destination, allowing either a move or
+copy to be specified within the function.

+Reassignment as the output of a function happens within the function by means of RVO,
+so the destination object is not destroyed in the caller's scope.

+This means the initialization/assignment state of the operation must be passed
+to the function by annotating the return value type in some way.

+## Uninitialization

+Uninitialiation is the early destruction of an object.
+Usually objects are destroyed
+automatically when they go out of scope.

+## Reinitialization

+## Copying and Moving

+See objects for an explanation of copying and moving.

+Variables themselves are named accessors to typed storage (objects).
+Objects
+can be moved and copied.